satyamcs1999/aws_infrastructure_using_terraform/README.md

 ```

 <br>
-<p>As soon as <b>waiting time</b> is over , <b>“local-exec”</b> provisioner enables execution in local system , and in this case , <b>AWS CLI</b> command for making a specific object publicly accessible is performed as the public access to bucket doesn’t ensure public access to the objects within it , so to make a object publicly accessible , the permission has to be provided separately for the object as well, in our case , the object “freddie_mercury.jpg” has been provided “public-read” access.</p>
+<p>As soon as <b>waiting time</b> is over , <b>“local-exec”</b> provisioner enables execution in local system , and in this case , <b>AWS CLI</b> command for making a specific object publicly accessible is performed as the public access to bucket doesn’t ensure public access to the objects within it , so to make a object publicly accessible , the permission has to be provided separately for the object as well, in our case , the object <b>“freddie_mercury.jpg”</b> has been provided <b>“public-read”</b> access.</p>

 ```hcl
 resource "null_resource" "codepipeline_cloudfront" {